Yuzux/Luxion/README.md

 Luxion is a Discord bot made in JS with Discord JS v13.

-This bot allows you to use commands to interact with other discor users on the server.
+This bot allows you to use commands to interact with other discord users on the server.
 This bot also has NSFW commands.
 You are free to add commands or improve it.